Experience America's Best Idea

 Back in 1929, after a local rancher discovered “bones” poking out of the desert, paleontologists from the Smithsonian Institution started digging here for fossils.
 Those bones were the first chapter of a fossil story that is still being written.
 Discoveries continue, and a recent, thrilling find is the fossilized leg of a large cat called Homotherium.

-After looking down for fossils, raise your eyes to breathtaking views of 600-foot-high bluffs towering above the stately Snake River, which alone are worth the trip.
+After looking around the area, raise your eyes to breathtaking views of 600-foot-high bluffs towering above the stately Snake River, which alone are worth the trip.
 Remember those who passed this way before by checking out the dusty remnants of the Oregon Trail – the park is one of four in the National Park System that contains parts of the Oregon National Historic Trail.

 A presentation in the auditorium will introduce you to weary pioneers who tell their story as they traveled through the area at the speed of tired oxen.
 If you’re here in the summer when temperatures can exceed 100 degrees, you’ll gain a new perspective on life in the “good old days.”